Listed below are all the resouces offered at Wichita State University to LGBTQA students, faculty and staff.

 The Center is a local resource center for the LGBTQA community.
 It is also a great resource for Wichita youth seeking a safe space to socialize with other LGBTQA youth.

-The Wichita Transgender Coalition is a supportive social, educational, and advocacy group, dedicated to meeting the needs of the transgender community in Wichita, KS, and the surrounding area.
-For more information, visit their website: http://wichitatransgendercoalition.blogspot.com/
+The Wichita Transgender Coalition is a supportive social, educational and advocacy group dedicated to meeting the needs of the transgender community in Wichita, Kan., and the surrounding area.

 Wichita Pride are organizers and producers of Wichita’s PrideFest.
-PrideFest is a multi-day celebration of the Lesbian, Gay, Bisexual, Trans, Queer and Allied communities, along with a Festival and Parade there are several other events, many of which are family-oriented and child-friendly.
-Learn more at their website http://wichitapride.com/
+PrideFest is a multi-day celebration of the Lesbian, Gay, Bisexual, Trans, Queer and Allied communities, along with a festival and parade, there are several other events, many of which are family-oriented and child-friendly.

-The Kansas Equality Coalition is a unified, statewide group of fair-minded people who are determined to end discrimination based on sexual orientation and gender identity and expression.
+The Kansas Equality Coalition is a unified, state-wide group of fair-minded people who are determined to end discrimination based on sexual orientation and gender identity and expression.
 We seek to ensure the dignity, safety and legal equality of all Kansans.
-Visit their website: http://kansasequalitycoalition.org/wichita/